ralph-uy-aes/homelab/university-resources/ICS-426-computer-system-security/lab-1.md

 #### ChatGPT
 - Based on the GPT-3.5 architecture
     - Trained on a massive amount of diverse text data from the Internet
+- Has competition from other AI models like Bard, DeepSeek, etc...

 #### Applications of ChatGPT in Cybersecurity
 - Detecting fraudulent emails and URLs